Bachelor's/Master's Thesis & Internships

 Call for Bachelor's / Master's Thesis: SANDBOX

-The project investigates young children’s efficiency in searching for information
+The project investigates young children’s efficiency in searching for information.

 By age three, children can already recognize the statistical features of their learning environment and adapt their learning strategies accordingly.
 However, it remains unclear whether young children can generate (cf. merely identify) efficient adaptive information-search strategies from scratch.
 In the current study, we tested the emergence of children’s ability to generate adaptive information-search actions and explored the potential sources of their suboptimality.